 This week’s blog is another guest post written by homesteader, Alicia Owen

-I'm sure many of you are aware that there are quite a few plants out there with medicinal properties.
-In fact, some of these are what modern pharmaceuticals stem from (bad plant pun intended).
-According to the book Medicinal Plants of the Heartland, "Of the one thousand plant species that are used directly or yield some by-product used by the pharmaceutical industry, approximately five hundred grow as native, naturalized, or cultivated plants in the United States."
-The book goes on to describe two hundred fifty of the plants most commonly found in the "heartland", but let's examine a few easy-to-find plants native to our areas of Indiana and how you can use them**!
+I’m sure many of you are aware that there are quite a few plants out there with medicinal properties.
+In fact, medicinal native plants are what modern pharmaceuticals stem from (bad plant pun intended).
+According to the book Medicinal Plants of the Heartland, “Of the one thousand plant species that are used directly or yield some by-product used by the pharmaceutical industry, approximately five hundred grow as native, naturalized, or cultivated plants in the United States.”
+The book goes on to describe two hundred fifty of the plants most commonly found in the “heartland,” but let’s examine a few easy-to-find plants native to our areas of Indiana and how you can use them**!

 Elderberry trees typically flower during the summer (Hoosiers have found our own variations in this depending on weather) and produce ripened, dark purple berries between August and September.

 Parts used: Ripe berries